dustinpfister/blog_posts/_posts/nodejs-buffer-write.md

 layout: post
 categories: node.js
 id: 516
-updated: 2019-11-20 10:35:25
+updated: 2019-11-20 10:37:25
-version: 1.5
+version: 1.6
 ---

 The [buffer write](https://nodejs.org/api/buffer.html#buffer_buf_write_string_offset_length_encoding) method in the nodejs [buffer global](/2018/02/07/nodejs-buffer/) can be used to write data to a buffer that has been created before hand one way of another.

 There are a few basics to cover when it comes to putting data into a buffer such as encoding and buffer index values.
-So I thought I would writing a quick post on the buffer write prototype method in nodejs, and may branch off with some other related topics on buffers.
+So I thought I would write a quick post on the buffer write prototype method in nodejs.
+In addition to this I  may branch off with some other related topics on buffers in general.

 <!-- more -->